 We anticipate, that biomarker stratification, will allow demonstration of a large difference between “Top-Down” and “Accelerated Step-Up” in IBDhi (the individuals destined to have more severe disease) and only a small difference in IBDlo (individuals destined to have milder disease).
 This difference between the deltas will be the key outcome of interest and the basis for the PROFILE trial.
 If this can be demonstrated then we hope this biomarker can be used to help personalise care for patients with Crohn’s disease.

-- Clinical evience of active Crohn’s disease (HBI more than or equal to 7)
+- Clinical evidence of active Crohn’s disease (corresponding to a HBI greater than or equal to 7)***

-- Endoscopic evidence of at least moderately active disease (corresponds to SES-CD score of >6 or >4 if limited to terminal ileum)
+- Endoscopic evidence of at least moderately active disease****.

 - CRP > upper limit of normal on local assay OR calprotectin >200ug/g*****.